tclose/fileformats-extras-template/README.rst

 How to customise this template
 ------------------------------

 #.
+Rename the `fileformats/extras/CHANGEME` directory to the name of the fileformats subpackage the extras are for
+#.
 Search and replace "CHANGEME" with the name of the fileformats subpackage the extras are to be added
 #.
 Implement selected "extras" by implementing functions decorated by one of the ``*_extra`` hooks defined in the target fileformats class
 #.
 Ensure that the decorated are imported into the extras package root, i.e. `fileformats/extra/CHANGEME`